annasli378/analizaAK/README.md

 ## Stages
-1. Search for features for which there are differences between groups - stages of disease (AK1, AK2, AK3)
+1. Search for features for which there are differences between groups - stages of disease (AK1, AK2, AK3) for features that are easy to interprete by doctors (Krusgall-Wallis,
-3. Sorting of features according to their statistical significance
+3. Sorting of features according to their statistical significance (MRMR)
-4. Selection of classifiers and iterative search of the cut-off point for the ordered features and parameters
+4. Selection of classifiers and iterative search of the cut-off point for the ordered features and search for parameters
+5. Heatmaps with classification results